 God, we pray that our lives would spur the people who are closest to us on toward you.

 God, we pray that you would guard our friends and family members from any and every attempt of the adversary to pull them away from you through the influence of others.
 Even as we pray for that in our own lives, God, guard us today.
-And each day we pray from any attempt of the adversary to pull us away from you through the influence of people who may be as close to us as our own souls.
+And each day we pray from any attempt of the adversary to pull us away from you.
+This being through the influence of people who may be as close to us as our own souls.
 Oh God, we pray for friendships, family relationships that are flourishing in ways that we and our friends and family members are worshiping, loving, and serving you all the more as a result of being in the same family together, as a result of being friends with one another.
 God, may it be so.
-We pray, Deuteronomy chapter 13, verses six through eight in Jesus name, amen.
+We pray, Deuteronomy 13:6–8 in Jesus’ name, amen.